 - RTA Special Needs Transit, with service provided by Handicar, serves a substantial portion of eastern Pima County.

-- Coyote Run, operated by the Town of Oro Valley for residents of the town, provides trips to destinations within the town and to designated areas south, east and west of Oro Valley.
+- Sun Shuttle Oro Valley provides trips to destinations within the town and to designated areas south, east and west of Oro Valley.
 Elderly (62+) residents of Oro Valley also are eligible to ride regardless of their disability status.

 Sun Tran and Sun Shuttle buses are transit systems for the general public that are accessible to disabled persons and the elderly.
 No advance reservations are required.
 However, these operate on fixed routes and schedules and do not offer door-to-door service.